VerenaK90/Clonal_hematopoiesis/README.md

 The script [Run_model_scWGS.R](Parameter_estimation/Run_model_scWGS.R) is to be sourced by [ABC_fit.py](Parameter_estimation/ABC_fit.py).
 Hence, please also adjust the input and output paths in this file.
 The python script also contains the definition of the prior distributions.
 Note that we chose priors running between 0 and 0.99 for s and between 0 and 1 for t_s, but these values are relative values only that will be converted into absolute values by the model script [Bayesian_fit.R](Parameter_estimation/Bayesian_fit.R).
 Specifically, the minimal and maximal values of s and t_s are chosen such that the clone has a minimal size of `min.prior.size and a maximal size of 1.
 Analogous conversion of these two parameters into absolute values is also necessary when inspecting the parameter estimates later on (refer to [Plot_fits_published_data.R](Analysis_and_figures/Plot_fits_published_data.R)).

-#### Analyzing sample KX004 with SCIFER2
+#### Parameter estimation for a 2-clone model for sample KX004

 In a second step, we used SCIFER in conjunction with pyABC to estimate parameters for a two-clone model for sample KX004, where multiple expanded clades were detected in the phylogenetic tree.
 Based on the tree phylogeny, the model fit was performed assuming that the two clones originated via `branched` evolution.
 To re-run the analysis refer to the folder [Parameter_estimation](Parameter_estimation) and modify [Run_model_scWGS_2_branched_clones.R](Simulated_data/Run_model_scWGS_data_2_branched_clones.R).

 The script Run_model_scWGS_2_branched_clones.R is to be sourced by [ABC_fit_branched.py](Parameter_estimation/ABC_fit_branched.py).
 Hence, please adjust the input and output paths in this file.
 The python script also contains the definition of the prior distributions.
 Note that for the 2-clone model, we parametrized the model with prior distributions on the 2 relative size variables `size1` and `size2`, informed by the results obtained with the one-clone model (see Supplementary Table 10 for details).
 The relative values will be converted into absolute values for `s1` and `s2` in the model script [Bayesian_fit_multiclone.R](Parameter_estimation/Bayesian_fit_multiclone.R) (see Methods for details).
 Analogous conversion of these two parameters into absolute values is also necessary when inspecting the parameter estimates later on (refer to [Plot_fits_KX004_SCIFER2.R](Analysis_and_figures/Plot_fits_KX004_SCIFER2.R)).

 ### Analysis and plots

 Once the parameter estimation has been finished, extract .csv-files from the .db files using the function abc-export (or directly download them from Mendeley).
 The fits can then be inspected using the script [Plot_fits_published_data.R](Analysis_and_plots/Plot_fits_published_data.R).

 This script
-- plots model vs data for each sample (as shown in **Fig. 3b,h,n, Extended Data Figs. 2d,f,g**)
+- plots model vs data for each sample (as shown in **Fig. 3b,h,n, Extended Data Figs. 3d,f,g**)
 - classifies individual cases as neutrally evolving or selected (as shown in **Fig. 3c,i,o**)
 - computes highest density estimates for the parameters (as shown in **Figs. 3d-f,k,l,p**)
 - compares the estimated age of the selected clones to the original studies (as shown in **Fig. 3j**).

+#### Analyzing the results of a two-clone model for sample KX004

+Upon parameter estimation, estract a .csv-file from the .db-file using the funciton abc-export (or directly download the file from Mendeley).
+The fit can then be inspected using the script [Plot_fits_KX004_SCIFER2.R](Analysis_and_figures/Plot_fits_KX004_SCIFER2.R), which
+- plots model vs data for sample KX004 (as shown in **Extended Data Fig. 3j**)
+- plots the posterior probability for the first and second selected clone obtained with the 2-clone model (as shown in **Extended Data Fig. 3j**)
+- computes highest density estimates for the parameters (as shown in **Extended Data Fig. 3k**)
+- compares the estimated parameters with the results from the one-clone model (**Extended Data Fig. 3k**)

 ## Bulk WGS data from human heme